thierry-tct/mart/README.md

 ---

+## OTHERS
+- Give build option to enable mutant selection (pass `-DMART_MUTANT_SELECTION` to the cmake command)

 ## TODO
-- Fix auto creation of AUTOGEN headers ".inc"
 - Fix compiling third-parties/dg (CMake file when pull), should point to right version
-- Give build option to enable mutant selection